SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 python-3.x
 ```

 And now we still need to tell Cloud Foundry what to do to start our app.
-Looking at the [Python build pack documentation](https://docs.cloudfoundry.org/buildpacks/python/index.html), we find that there are three ways to do this: provide a [Procfile](https://docs.cloudfoundry.org/buildpacks/prod-server.html), a manifest.yaml or specify the app's start command when with the -c switch to the `cf push` command.
+Looking at the [Python build pack documentation](https://docs.cloudfoundry.org/buildpacks/python/index.html), we find that there are three ways to do this: provide a [Procfile](https://docs.cloudfoundry.org/buildpacks/prod-server.html), a manifest.yaml or specify the app's start command with the -c switch to the `cf push` command.
 We'll use the Procfile option in this example.
 Create a file containing the following line and save it as `Procfile`:

 ```txt
 web: python server.py